nsidc/earthaccess/CONTRIBUTING.md

 - you must include test coverage
 - you must update the documentation
 - you must run the command above to format and lint

+## Code development process

+1. Fork and clone repository
+2. Create a new virtual environment with conda/virtualenv
+3. Activate environment and install earthaccess as editable source
+    1. `pip install -e .`
+    2. `poetry install` (note, if we use Poetry with conda we need to tell poetry to not use its own virtual environments)
+4. export EDL env variables (EARTHDATA_USER, EARTHDATA_PASSWORD)
+   `export EARTHDATA_USER=foo`
+   `export EARTHDATA_PASSWORD=bar`
+5. Get coding

 ## Pull Request process